polcak/jsrestrictor/website/content/pages/faq.md

 We are also [considering](https://pagure.io/JShelter/webextension/issue/69) replacing the random strings of the Web GL API with real-world strings.
 However, we do not have such a database.
 We are also worried about creating inconsistencies if we apply invalid combinations of the real-world strings.
 As creating the real-world database would take a lot of time, and a dedicated fingerprinter might reveal the inconsistencies anyway, we do not actively work on the issue.

+#### Does JShelter completely prevent browser fingerprinting?

+No. See the [threat model](/threatmodel/).
+As explained there, JShelter applies reasonable precautions but:

+1. There is no clear boundary between a fingerprinting and a benign behaviour.
+1. A fingerprinter might deploy focused attacks.
+While we try to deploy undetectable and reasonable counter-measures, expect that a focused and motivated attacker will be able to detect JShelter users.
+1. We expect that users will run FPD and JSS in parallel.
+As both protect from fingerprinting differently, they complement each other.

+Also read the answer below.

 #### What configuration should I pick.

 First see our [blog post](/fingerprinting/).
 Consult also other [blog posts](/blog/) and other